StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 ---
-description: See the architecture of your IT landscape.
+description: See the real time state of your IT landscape
 ---

 # Topology Perspective